Oscar Pettiford: Career

 Pettiford is considered the pioneer of the cello as a solo instrument in jazz music.
-He first played the cello as a practical joke on his band leader (Woody Herman), when he walked off stage during his solo spot and came back, unexpectedly with a cello and played on that.
-In 1949, after suffering a broken arm, Pettiford found it impossible to play his bass, so he experimented with a cello a friend had lent him.
-Tuning it in fourths, like a double bass, but one octave higher, Pettiford found it possible to perform during his rehabilitation (during which time his arm was in a sling) and made his first recordings with the instrument in 1950.
+He first played the cello as a practical joke on his band leader Woody Herman.
+In the middle of a double bass solo, Pettiford surprised everyone by abruptly exiting the stage; soon thereafter, he further surprised Herman and the rest of his bandmates by returning to the bandstand with a cello, on which he played the remainder of his solo.
+Later, after suffering a broken arm in 1949, Pettiford found it impossible to play his bass, so he experimented with a cello a friend had lent him.
+Tuning it in fourths, like a double bass, but one octave higher, Pettiford found it possible to perform during his rehabilitation (during which time his arm was in a sling), and made his first recordings with the instrument in 1950.
 The cello thus became his secondary instrument, and he continued to perform and record with it throughout the remainder of his career.

-He recorded extensively during the 1950s for the Debut, Bethlehem and ABC Paramount labels among others.
-During the mid-1950s he played on the first three albums Thelonious Monk recorded for the Riverside label.
+He recorded extensively during the 1950s for the Debut, Bethlehem, and ABC Paramount labels, among others.
+During the mid-1950s, he played on the first three albums that Thelonious Monk recorded for the Riverside label.

-Between 1954 and 1958, Pettiford also led sextets, big bands and jazz orchestras which played dates in Manhattan venues like Birdland, where he continued to explore unusual instrumental voicing including French horns and harp.
+Between 1954 and 1958, Pettiford also led sextets, big bands, and jazz orchestras which played dates in Manhattan venues like Birdland, where he continued to explore unusual instrumental voicing including French horns and harp.
 The reedist and composer Gigi Gryce collaborated with Pettiford on the novel arrangements for the orchestra's hi-fi albums.

 In 1958, Pettiford moved to Copenhagen, Denmark, and started recording for European companies.
-After his move to Europe he often performed with European musicians, like Attila Zoller, and also with other Americans who had settled in Europe, such as Bud Powell and Kenny Clarke.
+After his move to Europe, he often performed with European musicians, such as Attila Zoller, and also with other Americans who had settled in Europe, including Bud Powell and Kenny Clarke.

+Pettiford's influence on bassists of later generations is frequently noted; his composition "Tricotism" is a standard piece of jazz bass repertoire, and has been recorded by bassists from several different generations, including Ray Brown, Milt Hinton, Rufus Reid, John Clayton, Bill Crow, Yasushi Nakamura, and others.

+Death

-He died in 1960 in Copenhagen shortly before his 38th birthday, from a virus closely related to polio.
+Pettiford died in 1960 in Copenhagen, shortly before his 38th birthday, from a virus closely related to polio.